linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2- Debt Contracts due to Lack of Information/Discussion of Loan Covenants vs. Bond Covenants.md

 The net effect of exercising the make-whole option is the same as the net effect of defeasing the bond.

 - After exercising the make-whole option,  the bond is gone.
-- After defeasing the bond,  it is effectively gone—the payments to bondholders will come from the trust,  not from MGM,  and the covenants are no longer in effect.
+- After defeasing the bond,  it is effectively gone—the payments to bondholders will come from the trust,  not from MGM,  and the [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] are no longer in effect.

 From the bondholders' point of view,  the two strategies are very similar.